|In Memory of|

-So it was that, barely two weeks later, on 4 March 1915, Sydney embarked for France as part No 4 Company, 46th Divisional Train which was commanded by his brother.
+So it was that, barely two weeks later, on 4 March 1915, Sidney embarked for France as part No 4 Company, 46th Divisional Train which was commanded by his brother.
 The Company

 quickly settled down to its daily, unending task.
 Division Trains, provided horse-drawn transport for a specific Division.
 Typically, it comprised a small Train Headquarters, a

 Headquarters Company, three other Horse Transport Companies and a contingent of other troops (known as Army Troops), all of the Army Service Corps.
 An officially approved Train

 could comprise up to 22 Officers and 337 men and would then occupy almost a mile of road when on the move in approved formation.
 It's vital task was to provide a supply line to

 On 10th October 1915, Sidney was promoted to Temporary Lieutenant, a position that was made permanent from 1st June 1916.
 The Company's war diaries continue to

 record the daily routine which he and the rest of the Company faced until, in May 1917, the record reads :

 11th May - Lt Armitage killed together with horse while

 12th May - Lt Armitage buried at Mazingarbe